 Real learning happens when learning “sticks.”

-Employing solid retention strategies with your learners means using tools you can call on anytime to help students remember learning.
-The retention strategies offered in the TeachThought article 15 Reflection Strategies To Help Students Retain What You Just Taught Them are among the simplest and the best for every teacher to use.
+Employing solid learning retention activities with your learners means using tools you can call on anytime to help students remember learning.
+The learning retention activities offered in the TeachThought article 15 Reflection Strategies To Help Students Retain What You Just Taught Them are among the simplest and the best for every teacher to use.
 Each one encourages the natural reflection process that helps our students absorb learning effectively.

 “Reflection is a natural part of learning.
 We all think about new experiences—the camping on the car ride home, the mistakes made in a game, or the emotions felt while finishing a long-term project that’s taken months to complete.”